-The accompanying unaudited condensed consolidated interim financial statements of Hudson Resources Inc. for the three months ended June 30, 2019 have been prepared by the management of the Company and approved by the Company's Audit Committee and the Company's Board of Directors.
+The accompanying unaudited condensed consolidated interim financial statements of Hudson Resources Inc. for the six months ended September 30, 2019 have been prepared by the management of the Company and approved by the Company's Audit Committee on behalf of the Company's Board of Directors.